ClimenteA/simple-firebase/README.md

 }
 ```

-You can later construct the downloadURL or use the `downloadURL` from this object.
+You can later construct the downloadURL from `path` or use the `downloadURL` given.

 - **DELETE a file**